dapr/quickstarts/pub_sub/java/sdk/README.md

 # Dapr pub/sub

- "In this quickstart, there is a publisher microservice `checkout` and a subscriber microservice `order-processor` to demonstrate how Dapr enables a publish-subscribe pattern. `checkout` generates messages and publishes to a specific orders topic, and `order-processor` subscribers listen for messages of topic orders. "
+ In this quickstart, there is a publisher microservice `checkout` and a subscriber microservice `order-processor` to demonstrate how Dapr enables a publish-subscribe pattern. `checkout` generates messages and publishes to a specific orders topic, and `order-processor` subscribers listen for messages of topic orders.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/pubsub/) link for more information about Dapr and Pub-Sub.